Educational and Career Counseling (VA Chapter 36)

 How do I get these benefits?

-First, you’ll need to apply for Vocational Rehabilitation and Employment benefits.
+First, you’ll need to apply for the Veteran Readiness and Employment program.
 Then, you’ll work with your Vocational Rehabilitation Counselor (VRC).

 Follow these steps to apply online now